 22. Cockburn Street

-The delightful Cockburn Street in one of Edinburgh’s most iconic streets and along with Victoria Street is one of the best streets to see on this free Edinburgh walking tour.
+Cockburn Street is one of the main points of interest in Edinburgh and one of my favorite places in the city.
 It was built in 1856 to improve access to Waverley railway station and was designed to show how the Old and New Towns should have been linked together.
-This serpentine street intersects the old closes and steps that descend precipitously down the hill from the Royal Mile.
+This iconic serpentine street intersects the old closes and steps that descend precipitously down the hill from the Royal Mile.

 The character of Cockburn Street remains very bohemian with a clutch of bars and restaurants, music stores, tattoo parlors, bookshops, and art galleries.
-Remember to admire the wealth of gorgeous Scottish Baronial architecture on offer here.
+Don’t forget to check out the wealth of gorgeous Scottish Baronial architecture while walking up the street.

 Your next stop is the John Knox House (23) which lies on the Royal Mile (High St).
 You’ll be walking a distance of 300 m.